Get a jump on the growing season by starting vegetable and flower seeds indoors.

-Once all of the starter pots are filled, topped off and watered (not too much, just moist), place the pots in a shallow plastic tray to catch any overflow or spills and place near a sunny window (for just a few seedlings) or on a table where you’ll be using grow lights overhead (if you have more than will fit on the windowsill).
+Once all of the starter pots are filled, topped off and watered (not too much, just moist), place the pots in a shallow plastic tray to catch any overflow or spills and place near a sunny window (for just a few seedlings) or on a table where you’ll be using grow lights overhead (much preferred to a windowsill).
 Use a heat mat to encourage seeds to germinate faster, because faster germination results in a healthier plant.

 Read more about why you should use grow lights for your seedlings

-Cover the starter pots with a sheet of translucent plastic to seal in moisture – it’s important that the top of the potting medium never dries out.
-A plastic dome will work well, too, as long as it makes a snug seal – the idea is to create a mini greenhouse.
+Cover the starter pots with a sheet of translucent plastic or plastic dome to seal in moisture – it’s important that the top of the potting medium never dries out – the idea is to create a mini greenhouse.
 It’s easy to tell if it’s working – you’ll see condensation on the inside of the plastic.

 Seeds like a cozy room temperature

-Lift the plastic sheet each day to make sure that the top surface of the seed starter mix is staying moist.
+Lift the plastic sheet or dome each day to make sure that the top surface of the seed starter mix is still moist.
 When necessary, use a spray bottle to mist the top of each peat pot, getting the starter medium moist, not soaked.

 When you take off the plastic sheeting, you’ll be exposing the surface of each pot to more airflow, so they’re now more likely to dry out faster.
-From here on, the seedlings will have to be misted probably twice each day, depending on the humidity in the room.
+From here on, the seedlings will have to be misted perhaps twice each day, depending on the humidity in the room.
 It’s sufficient to just mist the top of each cell’s potting medium, as the seedling’s tiny roots are just underneath the surface at this point.
-Once a week, feed each cell or starter pot with a diluted fish emulsion fertilizer (not full strength-refer to bottle directions).
+Add a small amount of granulated organic fertilizer just once – that’s all the nutrients the seedlings will need before moving into your garden.

-When the seedlings are about two inches tall (preferably when they have their second set of leaves), look for the the healthiest seedling in each cell.
-That would be the one that’s growing straightest, tallest, greenest, leafiest, etc. Snip the other seedlings in that cell with a small scissors.
+When the seedlings are about two inches tall (when they have their second set of leaves), look for the healthiest seedling in each cell.
+That would be the one that’s growing sturdiest, greenest, leafiest, etc. Snip the other seedlings in that cell with a small scissors.
 Do not pull out the seedlings you wish to discard, as this may damage the “keeper” seedling’s roots.
 The snipped seedlings will die in a few days.

 Transplanting your seedlings

-When you transplant your seedlings into the garden, dig a hole at least twice as wide as the starter pot, then fill the bottom of the hole with a mix of compost and soil.
+When you transplant your seedlings into the garden, dig a hole at least twice as wide as the starter pot.
 If using a biodegradable starter pot like a peat pot, gently tear down its sides and place it in the hole.
 Biodegradable pots are meant to break down in garden soil quickly, but occasionally they fail to do so and a plant’s roots can’t make their way through it.
 I’ve learned to tear down the sides to help this process along.
-Fill the hole with compost and garden soil, press down into place with your hands to remove air pockets, and mulch a few inches around each transplant.
+Fill the hole with a mix of compost and garden soil, press down into place with your hands to remove air pockets, and mulch a few inches around each transplant.
 Water it in well.